 Excellence is an art won by training and habituation.
 We do not act rightly because we have virtue or excellence, but we rather have those because we have acted rightly.
 We are what we repeatedly do.
 Excellence, then, is not an act but a habit.

-Individual Training – Focused skill development, 2-3 players at a time.
+Small Group Training – Focused skill development, 2-3 players at a time.
 Speed & agility, advanced stickwork, shooting, defense and more.
 Training goes on all summer at Montara Park, 7-9am weekdays. for details and bookings.
 NOTE: Virtually all our top varsity players dedicated themselves to this training over past summers.
 Results speak for themselves.
 You get out what you put in!

 Summer Indoor Box Lacrosse – Vipers are forming teams to play Ahwhatukee, Aztecs, Bulldogs, Chandler, even the Desert Cats and Titans from Tucson, hockey travel players plus free agent lacrosse players from across the valley for the Best in the Box game series at the Ice Den Scotttsdale June 23 thru July 28.